wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot-GGML
 Status: Beta.
 Currently, working on...
 * Heavy updates dropping tonight, more inspired to get work done than write up whats going on at this stage, I want it done tonight.
 Am updating output displays below.
 All features that will be implemented are now 99% known.
-The last thing I am going to work on at the moment is probably the prompts, while thats the part people want to see work most, its also abstract that I may leave til last.
+The last thing I am going to work on at the moment is probably the prompts, while thats the part people want to see work most, its also abstract work that I may leave til last.

 ### DESCRIPTION: